Website Costs Explained With Examples

 The rather glib response to the question, "What does a website cost?" is "About the same as a car".
 Although unhelpful it's making the point that there are as many variations of websites as there are makes and models of cars.

 To create something more meaningful and helpful the information below explains the different types of websites and the associated costs of each.
-If you've got any specific questions or you'd simply prefer to talk about your requirements please simply call us on 01224 443551.
+If you've got any specific questions or you'd simply prefer to talk about your requirements please simply get in touch.